 Disclaimers

-Cup measurements refer to the standard American cup, which is 240 milliliters.
-Most of my recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read these Terms of Use carefully before using any of my recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-Ginny
+Ginny says

 My family enjoys this soup often!
 It is easy to make and tastes delicious.
 We just got back from the mushroom farm near us.
 The different mushrooms offer texture and great taste.

-Vered DeLeeuw
+Vered DeLeeuw says

 I'm so glad you and your family enjoy this recipe, Ginny!
 Thank you for the review.